Francis Bacon: Science

-Bacon's seminal work the Novum Organum was highly influential in the 17th century among scholars, in particular Sir Thomas Browne, who in his encyclopedia Pseudodoxia Epidemica (1646–72) frequently adheres to a Baconian approach to his scientific enquiries.
+Bacon's seminal work the Novum Organum was highly influential in the 17th century among scholars, in particular Thomas Browne, who in his encyclopedia Pseudodoxia Epidemica (1646–72) frequently adheres to a Baconian approach in his scientific enquiries.
 This book entails the basis of the scientific method as a means of observation and induction.
-Also Robert Hooke was highly influenced by Bacon, using Baconian language and ideas in his book, "Micrographia."
+Robert Hooke too was highly influenced by Bacon; he used Baconian language and ideas in his book Micrographia.